 Finally, good supervisors must be good listeners.
 While their job involves giving others direction, they need to be adept at drawing out others and listening carefully to their input so they can remove barriers and establish an environment that furthers organizational goals and leads to success.

-Supervisors play a role in resolving conflicts by listening carefully to different perspectives of employees.
+Supervisors play a role of resolving conflicts by listening carefully to different perspectives of employees.
 That listening involves empathy and the ability to truly understand the needs of coworkers and others.